Svaneti: Population

-The Svans, the indigenous population of Svanetia, are an ethnic subgroup of the Georgians.
-Until the 1930s, Mingrelians and Svans had their own census grouping, but were classified under the broader category of Georgian thereafter.
-They are Georgian Orthodox Christians, and were Christianized in the 4th-6th centuries.
-However, some remnants of old paganism have been maintained.
+The Svans, the indigenous population of Svaneti, are an ethnic subgroup of the Georgians.
+In the Russian Empire and early Soviet Union Mingrelians and Svans had their own census grouping, but were classified under the broader category of Georgian in the 1930s.
+They are Georgian Orthodox Christians, and were Christianized in the 4th–6th centuries.
+However, some remnants of pre-Christian beliefs have been maintained.
 Saint George (known as Jgëræg to the locals), a patron saint of Georgia, is the most respected saint.
-The Svans have retained many of their old traditions, including blood revenge.
+The Svans have retained many of their old traditions, including blood revenge, although this tradition has been declining over time and as law enforcement takes hold.
 Their families are small, and the husband is the head of his family.
+The Svan strongly respect the older women in families.

 Typically bilingual, they use both Georgian and their own, unwritten Svan language, which together with the Georgian, Mingrelian, and Laz languages constitute the South Caucasian or Kartvelian language family.

 Culture and tourism

 Svanetia is known for its architectural treasures and picturesque landscapes.
-The botany of Svanetia is legendary among travelers.
-The famous Svanetian tower houses, erected mainly in the 9th-12th centuries, make the region’s villages more attractive.
+The Svanetian tower houses, erected mainly in the 9th-12th centuries, make the region's villages more attractive.
 With a high quantity of these unique houses and exceptional preservation of a medieval rural village, the community of Ushguli in Upper Svaneti was listed as a UNESCO World Heritage Site in 1996.

 Svan songs and dances are notable cultural traditions.
 Svanetia boasts arguably the most archaic three-part polyphonic singing.
 Most of their songs are connected to round dances, are performed very loudly and are full of dissonant chords.